-- Images must have descriptive text associated with them. - Documents should be well structured. - Information should be presented in a logical order. - Hyperlinks should be meaningful and describe the destination. - Tables should include properly defined column and row headers. - Color combinations should be high contrast.
+- Images must have descriptive text associated with them. - Documents should be well structured. - Information should be presented in a logical order. - Hyperlinks should be meaningful and describe the destination. - Tables should include properly defined column and row headers. - Color combinations should be sufficiently high contrast (as with websites).